 Cold Spring Harbor Laboratory is dedicated to pursuing its twin missions of research and education in the biological sciences.
 The Laboratory is committed to fostering a working environment that encourages and supports unfettered scientific inquiry and the free and open exchange of ideas that are the hallmarks of academic freedom.
-The Laboratory aims to maintain a safe and respectful environment for all attendees of our meetings and courses program and associated support staff by providing an environment free from discrimination and harassment, in accordance with federal, state or local law.
+To this end, the Laboratory aims to maintain a safe and respectful environment that is free from harassment and discrimination for all attendees of our meetings and courses as well as associated support staff, in accordance with federal, state and local laws.

-Consistent with the Laboratory’s missions, commitments and policies, the purpose of this Code is to set forth the Laboratory’s expectations for the professional conduct of individuals participating in the Laboratory's meetings program, including organizers, session chairs, invited speakers, presenters, attendees and sponsors.
-This Code is intended to be consistent with the policies the Laboratory has in place governing conduct by its own faculty, trainees, students and employees.
+Consistent with the Laboratory's missions, commitments and policies, the purpose of this Code is to set forth expectations for the professional conduct of all individuals participating in the Laboratory's meetings program, both in person and virtually, including organizers, session chairs, invited speakers, presenters, attendees and sponsors.
+This Code is consistent with the Laboratory’s internal policies governing conduct by its own faculty, trainees, students and employees.

-By registering and attending meeting participants agree to:
+By registering for and attending a CSHL meeting, either in person or virtually, participants agree to:

-1. Treat fellow meeting participants and Cold Spring Harbor staff with respect, civility and fairness, and without bias based on race, color, religion, sex, national origin, citizenship status, sexual orientation, gender identity or expression, age, disability, marital status, veteran status, genetic information, or any other criteria prohibited under applicable federal, state or local law.
+- Treat fellow meeting participants and CSHL staff with respect, civility and fairness, without bias based on sex, gender, gender identity or expression, sexual orientation, race, ethnicity, color, religion, nationality or national origin, citizenship status, disability status, veteran status, marital or partnership status, age, genetic information, or any other criteria prohibited under applicable federal, state or local law.

 Similarly, meeting participants agree to refrain from:

-2. Behavior that is disrespectful of others and unprofessional interpersonal behavior that interferes with the working and learning environment.
+- Disrespectful, uncivil and/or unprofessional interpersonal behavior, either in person or online, that interferes with the working and learning environment.

-6. Misappropriation of Laboratory property or excessive use of resources for personal use.
+- Misappropriation of Laboratory property or excessive personal use of resources, if attending in person.

 Breaches or Violations of the Code of Conduct

-Cold Spring Harbor Laboratory aims to maintain a conference environment in accordance with the principles and expectations outlined in the Code of Conduct.
+Cold Spring Harbor Laboratory aims to maintain in-person and virtual conference environments that accord with the principles and expectations outlined in this Code of Conduct.
 Meeting organizers are tasked with providing leadership during each meeting, and may be approached informally about any breach or violation.
-Breaches or violations should be reported to program leadership in person or by email:
+Breaches or violations should also be reported to program leadership in person or by email:

 Meeting Alcohol Policy

-1. Consumption of alcoholic beverages is not permitted in CSHL public areas other than at the designated social events (wine-and-cheese party, picnic or banquet), in Blackford bar or under the supervision of a licensed CSHL bartender.
+- Consumption of alcoholic beverages is not permitted in CSHL's public areas other than at designated social events (wine and cheese reception, picnic, banquet, etc.), in the Blackford Bar, or under the supervision of a licensed CSHL bartender.